 Thanks to a grant from IMLS, this project will establish a new role for public libraries as hubs for making neighborhood games and interactive stories.
 Our goal is to increase the voice of residents in telling interactive stories, especially tied to local history and the public good.

-Our demonstrations extend what what libraries are already doing — including outdoor “story walks” that surged in popularity at libraries, public history projects to bring oral histories to a wider audience, and photo archives that can send images directly to the cell phones of residents.
+We extend what libraries are already doing — including outdoor “story walks” that surged in popularity at libraries and public history projects with digital media.
+Our three leading examples are:

-We provide three working demonstrations and focused templates to illustrate the range of what we support for libraries.
-One model we created with the support of the Smithsonian, another features a 50-foot sculpture in collaboration with a Virginia artist, and a third is for libraries with makerspaces to create their own kiosks.
+Our demos and success stories illustrate the range of what we support for libraries.
+One demonstration we created with the support of the Smithsonian, another features a 50-foot sculpture in collaboration with a Virginia artist (with additional funding for local artists to contribute), and a third is for libraries with makerspaces to create their own storytelling boxes.

 New tools to engage “beyond our walls”

-The workshops are designed to take 1-2 hours, and empower a group of residents to play, modify, and ultimately publish their own game for public use.
-We anticipate some teams will be inspired to add their own rich content afterward from home or using library computers (e.g., photographs of neighborhood landmarks, original artwork, audio clips from prominent elders).
-For each library we anticipate at least one team will launch a public game seeking a large public audience.
+Participating libraries will host a workshop for residents to make games or interactive stories in 1-2 hours.
+The workshops will typically be led by game designers from the Game Center at American University.
+Each workshop will empower a group of residents to create their own games for public use, especially around a key local mural or cultural asset.
+Some teams will be inspired to add more local history or cultural content afterward from home or using library computers (e.g., archival material on a neighborhood landmark, original artwork, or audio clips from prominent elders).
+For each library we anticipate at least one team will launch a public game seeking a larger public audience.

-- Low-tech or high-tech?
-In our experience, the two can be like oil-and-water, so it helps to pick the right type for you.
+- Low-tech for most (and high-tech for a few).
 Most libraries will choose the “low/no tech” approach.
-We will support either one by Zoom, advance training, and post-workshop support.
+We provide full support of our tool for all program participants, including by Zoom and optional weekly office hours.
 Note that if you want to create a kiosk or “storytelling box” then you will need to find a staffer or volunteer with intermediate technology skill.

 - Play as a strategy.
 Play is not about technology or for kids — it’s part of human culture!
-We will offer five minutes of principles, based on research at the Playful Cities Lab and a recent book.
+We will offer five minutes on the principles of play for community engagement, based on research at the Playful Cities Lab and our recent book.
 For engagement professionals, this is often a favorite part.

-2. Apply to host a workshop — with our funds, training, and optional technology shipped to your library.
+2. Apply to participate in early 2023 for round 2, using the form on our call for applications.
+In return, selected libraries will receive access to funds, training, and optional technology shipped to your library.
 We offer $300 in materials costs and $150 as a stipend for one person to attend an hour of training.
-The call for applications will be linked from here in late spring of 2022.
 Again, see our FAQ if you have questions.
-If selected, you will…